 The best weapon in the fight against diabetes is you—the health and fitness professional.
 Working effectively with this population, however, requires some specific knowledge and skills.
 The Diabetes Training Program was created to give health and fitness professionals greater knowledge and understanding of how to work with clients with either diabetes or prediabetes, and who may have health complications that must be managed during physical activity in order for them to train safely and effectively.

 Led by Sheri R. Colberg, PhD, FACSM—one of the world's leading authorities on exercise and diabetes, and a published researcher who has influenced modern diabetes care—this three-part course will give you the knowledge and skills you need to make a true difference in the lives of those suffering from diabetes.

-This course is second in a three-part Diabetes Training series.
+Now with expanded content including videos, this course is second in a three-part Diabetes Training series.
 It is recommended that all three courses be taken to maximize the learning experience.

 Diabetes and prediabetes affect one third of the American population—and that number is continually rising.
 Learning the necessary skills to effectively train those with diabetes and prediabetes will open up vast opportunities for health and fitness professionals to reach one of the largest—and most in need—client populations.
 The information learned in this course will help you gain a more holistic view of the physical treatment of diabetes and allow you to play an integral role in the healthcare continuum.

 This intermediate level covers the basics in more detail, including more on insulin resistance, interval and other key types of training, training myths, oral diabetes medications, food effects on activity, low-carb eating, avoiding hypoglycemia, diabetes health complications, medication weight gain and loss, youth with diabetes, latest training trends, and overcoming specific and diabetes-related barriers to motion with effective goal-setting and technology use.